minio/minio/docs/distributed/DECOMMISSION.md

 # Decommissioning

 Decommissiong is a mechanism in MinIO to drain older pools (usually with old hardware) and migrate the content from such pools to a newer pools (usually better hardware).
-Decommissioning spreads the data across all pools - for example if you decommission `pool1`, all the data from `pool1` shall be spread across `pool2` and `pool3` respectively.
+Decommissioning spreads the data across all pools - for example, if you decommission `pool1`, all the data from `pool1` spreads across `pool2` and `pool3`.

 ## Features

-- A pool in decommission still allows READ access to all its contents, newer WRITEs will be automatically scheduled to only new pools.
+- A pool in decommission still allows READ access to all its contents, newer WRITEs will automatically be scheduled to only pools not in decommission status.
-- All versioned buckets maintain the same order for "versions" for each objects after being decommissioned to the newer pools.
+- All versioned buckets maintain the same order for "versions" for each object after being decommissioned to the other pools.
-- A pool in decommission resumes from where it was left off (for example - in-case of cluster restarts or restarts attempted after a failed decommission attempt).
+- A pool interrupted during the decommission process, such as for a cluster restart, resumes from where it left off.

-## How to decommission a pool?
+## How to decommission a pool

 ```
 λ mc admin decommission start alias/ http://minio{1...2}/data{1...4}